Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 To disable this, just toggle the switch to On.

-Once you’ve chosen your embed settings, you can grab the code from 3.
+Once you’ve chosen your embed settings, you can grab the code by clicking Get the code.
 Simply paste this into your web page code to embed the typeform.

-Click on Full page and you can see how your typeform will look, and grab the code below.
-We don’t currently offer any settings for full page embedding.
+Click on Full page and you can see how your typeform will look, and grab the code from the panel beneath.
+There are no settings for full page embedding.
 Here’s an example.

 Click Convert to text link to show text instead of a button.
-You can still choose the text, font size and color here:
+You can choose the text and font size using the slider.
+Remember, your text font is chosen in the Design tab:

-Lastly, there’s Close after submit.
-This is a PRO+ feature.
+Lastly, there’s Close on completion (a PRO + feature).
 It allows you to set a timer for your popup typeform to automatically close, once a respondent hits the Submit button.
 In the above image, we have set it at 1 second.

 Text sizes for embedded typeforms